 I deserve this, folks.
 You see, I used to make a highly processed version of this dessert during the early years of my marriage, when my son was little.

 But my hubby has never been a chocolate fan (the horror!), and my daughter won’t eat pudding of any kind.
 (What?!!)

 So, as moms do, I sacrificed myself for years and didn’t make this pie.
-Well, my daughter is away at college (we got to visit her over the weekend!), and during the long car ride, I waxed poetically to my hubby about how I really wanted to make a homemade brownie bottom chocolate pudding pie.
+Well, my daughter is away at college (we got to visit her over the weekend!), and during the long car ride, I waxed poetically to my hubby about how I really wanted to make a homemade chocolate pudding pie with a brownie crust.